-- where a procedure is performed at the contracting hospital (Hospital A) only, the procedure should not be assigned a contracted care flag - where a procedure is performed at the contracted hospital (Hospital B), the procedure must be recorded by Hospital A with a contracted care flag B. - where a procedure that is only coded once is performed at both the contracting hospital (Hospital A) and also at the contracted hospital (Hospital B) the procedure must be recorded by Hospital A with a contracted care fing the - where a procedure that is only coded once is partially performed at both the contracting hospital (Hospital A) and the contracted hospital (Hospital B), the procedure must be recorded by Hospital A with a contracted care flag 'AB' - where a diagnosis is treated at only Hospital B, the diagnosis code must be flagged with a contracted care flag 'I' - where a diagnosis is treated at both Hospital A and 3 (Type AB BA ABA BAB), the diagnosis code must be flegged with a contracted care flag 'AB'.
+where a procedure is performed at the contracting hospital (Hospital A) only, the procedure should not be assigned a contracted care flag

+- where a procedure is performed at the contracted hospital (Hospital B), the procedure must be recorded by Hospital A with a contracted care flag B. - where a procedure that is only coded once is performed at both the contracting hospital (Hospital A) and also at the contracted hospital (Hospital B), the procedure must be recorded by Hospital A with a contracted care flag 'AB' - where a procedure that is only coded once is partially performed at both the contracting hospital (Hospital A) and the contracted hospital (Hospital B), the procedure must be recorded by Hospital A with a contracted care flag 'AB' - where a diagnosis is treated at only Hospital B, the diagnosis code must be flagged with a contracted care flag 'B' - where a diagnosis is treated at both Hospital A and B (Type AB BA ABA BAB), the diagnosis code must be flagged with a contracted care flag 'AB'.

-Refer to Table 3, Contracted Carr Clinical Coding Guide below for summary of the clinical coding requirements of each contract type.
+Refer to Table 3, Contracted Care Clinical Coding Guide below for summary of the clinical coding requirements for each contract type.

-Table 3 - Contracted Care Clinical Coding Gold
+Table 3 - Contracted Care Clinical Coding Guide

-Contract type Hospital Assigns Hospital B assigns ABA AB BA BAB All chagnosis procedure codes and COFs applicable to the care provided for the edition admitted care episode in both respitals A and B Contracted care flag for all procedure codes that were provided by Hospital B Contracted care flag for Diagnoses that are treated during care at Hospital B (See also, section 9.8 Responsibilities) Only diagnoses, procedure codes and COFs related to the care provided at Hospital B. (A)B Nil - Activity is not recorded by Hospital A
+Contract type Hospital A assigns Hospital 3 assigns ABA AB BA BAB All diagnosis, procedure codes and COFs applicable to the care provided for the entire admitted care episode in both hospitals A and B Contracted care flag for all procedure codes that were provided by Nospital B Contracted care flag for biagnoses that are treated ouring care at Hospital B (See also, section \$8 Responsibilities) Only diagnoses, procedure codes and COFs related to the care provided at Hospital B. (A)B NI - Activity is not recorded by Hospital A